scranley/CryptoZombies/README.md

 ## Prerequisites:

 To run this script it is needed to have installed Docker and Metmask.
-Web3js and node are bundled withn the Docker image.
+Web3js and node are bundled within the Docker image.
 The contained exposes ports 3000 - "lite-server" default HTTP port where the dApp runs- and 9545 -the test Truffle network's RPC port-.
 Metamask installed in your preferred browser.